petercrippsIBM/art-ledger-fabric/README.md

 * [Step 5: Install and Run Art-Ledger on IBM Cloud Starter Plan](docs/InstallRunIBMCloud.md)

 These instructions will attempt to always use the latest version of Hyperledger Fabric.
 Currently this is [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io/en/latest/whatsnew.html#).

+If you want to use Git to maintain your own branch you can find a strater to that in [Git Basics](docs/GitBasics.md).